NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_text-generation.md

 > You can skip this process if you are on Jetson AGX Orin Developer Kit, which has 32GB RAM (or 64GB).

+!!! warning

+    Please note that below disables Ubuntu desktop GUI.<br> Make sure you are operaring on SSH terminal from a remote machine, so that you can continue working ever after diabling the GUI output.

 ```
 sudo systemctl disable nvzramconfig.service
 sudo systemctl disable nvargus-daemon.service